 No boss wants their employee to be miserable.
 I know it might seem that way but there’s no question that happy employees do better work.
 Your boss knows that.
 And with hiring a replacement costing an average of $50-100k, I doubt they want you taking off.

 They just might need a brass tacks talk to show them how bad it really is.
 They honestly might not realize it yet.
 Be nice about it, but be truthful – don’t hold anything back.
 Tell them you want to stay but need to figure out something more enjoyable.
-Put it on them.
+Put it on them – or on both of you to figure out together.
 I bet they’ll come up with something interesting.
 You are worth more than you think.

 2. Understand your strengths.